jimmylee-123/Home_Sales/README.md

 ## Source Code Location

-* The source code files Are located in the root directory.
+* The source code files are located in the root directory.

 ## Acknowledgments